PrestaShop/prestashop-specs/back-office/design/themes-and-logo/theme-logo.md

 3. 'Recommended modules and services' button is displayed only if the MBO module is installed.
 Clicking on it displays a pop up with recommended modules.

-4) Help =&gt; open the help section on the page \(this section appear on many different pages
+4. 'Help' button opens the contextual help panel of the page - this section appears on many different pages.

 ## Menu